9 Stunning Examples of Beautiful Rainforest Animals

 Capable of growing up to 15cm in diameter, the Thai Black Tarantula will eat small birds, frogs, lizards and insects.
 Typically waiting motionless outside their burrows, the spider waits until it senses the vibrations of its prey nearby before striking with incredible speed and aggressiveness.

-Discover the incredible creatures in the rainforest
+Discover the incredible Rainforest Animals

 If you are looking to discover the beautiful animals that call the rainforests of Thailand home, then Elephant Hills is here for you.
 Our unique jungle camps and award-winning tours will help you to discover the spectacular tropical environments.